(his mouth opens and you can put things inside!)

 - Tape cone so it doesn't unravel.

 - Trim cone to the desired height (your horn doesn't have to be as tall as ours was).

-- Stuff the open part of the cone with newspaper so the whole
+- Stuff the open part of the cone with newspaper so the whole thing is pretty solid.

 - Tape cone securely onto the top of the box, behind the eye.